CHILD RIGHTS PROGRAMME

-We work with nine of our partners across Kenya, Tanzania, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
-We make sure they have a structure of peers, teachers and safeguarding bodies who stand up and protect their rights by:
+We work with eight of our partners across Kenya, Tanzania, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
+We make sure they have a structure of peers, teachers and safeguarding bodies who stand up for and protect their rights by:

 Child Rights Clubs in schools and communities for up to 30 children, who use dance and song to teach other children about their rights and responsibilities.

 teachers and community volunteers as Child Rights Patrons and Matrons, who teach the club members about their rights and responsibilities.

 Child Help Desks, which are safe, child-friendly spaces where children can report cases of abuse to the Patrons and Matrons.

 community volunteers and teachers to become Child Help Desk Officers who deal with reported cases of abuse and take action with the child’s household, community leaders and the authorities.

 clubs to run income-generating activities, such as food gardens and pig rearing projects, so they can use the income to pay for school uniforms and fees for vulnerable children in their community.

 Child Rights Community Committees made up of leaders, local police, parents and guardians who ensure children’s rights are upheld and that those who infringe them are brought to justice.

 “Knowing my rights and responsibilities has totally transformed me into a new person.
 I am now committed to school and improving on my grades daily.”

 Fatuma is now back in school thanks to her Child Rights Club in Mbale, eastern Uganda.